parnurzeal/mcp-micropython/README.md

 This guide explains how to create your own MCP server with custom tools using this SDK.
 The primary file you'll modify or use as a template is `main.py`.

+### Important Note on Output Streams

+**Crucial for MCP Communication:** When developing your MicroPython MCP server, it is essential that all `print()` statements used for logging, debugging, or any other informational output are directed to `sys.stderr`.
+The standard output stream (`sys.stdout`) is exclusively used for the JSON-RPC 2.0 messages that form the communication channel with the MCP client.

+Any extraneous output (e.g., from `print("debug message")`) sent to `sys.stdout` will corrupt the JSON-RPC message stream, leading to parsing errors on the client side and a breakdown in communication.

+**How to do it:**

+1. Import the `sys` module: `import sys`
+2. Use the `file=sys.stderr` argument in your print statements: `print("Your debug message", file=sys.stderr)`

+This practice ensures that your server's diagnostic messages do not interfere with the protocol.
+The `mcp/stdio_server.py` and example `main.py` already follow this convention for their internal logging.

 ### 1. Define Tool Handler Functions

 Tool handlers are asynchronous Python functions that implement the logic for your tools.